jenkinsci/misra-compliance-report-generator-plugin/README.md

 Examples:

-`/*lint !e455 FALSE POSITIVE - not actually in breach of any guideline */`
+`/* cppcheck-suppress misra-c2012-5.1; FALSE POSITIVE not actually in breach of the guideline */`

 `/*lint -esym(n, 944) PC-lint gives warnings for directive 1.1, rule 2.3 and rule 5.4, but actually only 5.4 is violated.
 FALSE POSITIVE(Directive 1.1) FALSE POSITIVE(Rule 2.3) */`